All the signs are there.

 Pro tip: Find a volunteer opportunity that aligns with the values and mission of your company.
 So if you’re a healthcare company, volunteer at a hospital and spend the day sharing holiday cheer with patients so your employees can see exactly who they’re impacting with their work everyday.
 Interacting with the real ‘end users’ can be a truly powerful experience for employees and is a unique way for them to feel appreciated for their work.

 Finally, if you want to go the extra mile, consider giving your top-performing employees the gift of experience with Blueboard.
-A poll from Gallup found that basic employee praise and recognition practices from leaders can be attributed to a 3% rise in national employee engagement levels.
-So you can only imagine how much improvement there would be if you rewarded employees with flying trapeze lessons or a tour of the Cayman Islands.
+A poll from Gallup found that basic employee recognition and praise practices from leaders can be attributed to a 3% rise in national employee engagement levels.
+Use Blueboard as an employee incentive.
+You can only imagine how much improvement there would be if you rewarded employees with flying trapeze lessons or a tour of the Cayman Islands.

 The holidays are a truly magical time filled with delicious food, quality time with family, and lots of gratitude — so spread as much of the cheer as you can with the employees who work hard for your company throughout the year!
 Have any other fun holiday ideas?
 Feel free to shoot us a note at Hello@Blueboard.com, or talk to us in the Live Chat window at the bottom right corner!